 For new staff members who join the faculty during the school year, a packet of materials can be assembled and given to them, along with a personal invitation to visit the library media center.
-The packet could contain the library media center brochure, an information sheet describing district media services, forms for requesting services and materials, a welcome note, etc. A special time for the new teachers to visit the library media center could then be arranged.
+The packet could contain the library media center brochure, forms for requesting services and materials, a welcome note, etc. A special time for the new teachers to visit the library media center could then be arranged.